All About Pregnancy Tests

 What to Do After a Positive Pregnancy Test

-If you want to know how far along you are, check out our Due Date Calculator to get an approximate idea.
+Congratulations!
+At Pampers, we have resources to support you at every step of your pregnancy and into parenthood.
+For example, if you want to know how far along you are, check out our Due Date Calculator to get an approximate idea.

 FAQS AT A GLANCE

+To help avoid a false negative, it’s best to wait until after your first missed period to take a pregnancy test.
 Pregnancy tests detect your body’s hCG levels, which double every two to three days during those first few weeks of pregnancy.
-To help avoid a false negative, it’s best to wait until after your first missed period to take a pregnancy test.

 The Bottom Line